sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/StartWithGAML/BasicProgrammingConceptsInGAML.md

 [//]: # (keyword|statement_loop)
 ## Loop

-Loops in GAML are designed by the keyword loop.
+Loops in GAML are designed by the keyword `loop`.
 As for variables, a loop have multiple facet to determine its behavior:

 -	The facet `times`, to repeat a fixed number of times a set of statements: